nickmmark/dynamic-bar-code-generator/README.md

 # dynamic-bar-code-generator
-dynamically creates code 128 barcodes and teaches about the encoding system
+dynamically creates code 128 barcodes and teaches about the encoding schema, checksum, etc